symmy596/Polypy/docs/source/msd_tutorial.rst

 .. image:: Figures/output_6_0.png

 MSD calculations require a large number of statistics to be considered representative.
 A full msd will use every single frame of the trajectory as a starting point and effectively do a seperate msd from each starting point, these are then averaged to give the final result.
+An MSD is technically an ensemble average over all sweeps and number of particles.
 The sweeps paramter is used to control the number of frames that are used as starting points in the calculation.
 For simulations with lots of diffusion events, a smaller number will be sufficient whereas simulations with a small number of diffusion events will require a larger number.

 .. code:: ipython3